top of page

 FELLOWSHIPS

-• Olive B. and Franklin C. Mac Krell Jefferson Fellowship Recipient, awarded to “individuals of extraordinary intellectual range and depth … who demonstrate outstanding achievement and the highest promise as scholars, teachers, public servants, and business leaders in the United States and beyond.” [more info] [fellow bio]
+• Olive B. and Franklin C. Mac Krell Jefferson Fellowship Recipient, awarded to “individuals of extraordinary intellectual range and depth … who demonstrate outstanding achievement and the highest promise as scholars, teachers, public servants, and business leaders in the United States and beyond.”
+33 fellows selected out of 989 admitted PhD students at UVA (3.3% acceptance rate) [more info] [fellow bio]

 • UVA Distinguished Engineering Fellowship Recipient